MY PAST INTERESTS

 The series contained a total of fourteen episodes.
 The penultimate episode featured performances from the years 1984 and 1985, and the last episode of the series featured performances from the years 1986 and 1987.
 To this day, I still remember every single performance from that 14-

-I associate every one of them through the years with the year that it was 30 years after those performances, and all the people in them at the times of those performances with those years.
-Some of them had died by those respective years.
+I associate every one of them through the years with the year that it was 30 years after those performances, and all the people in them at the times of those performances with those years, although of course some of them had actually died by those respective years.
 The last of the 1979 performances that I associate with 2009 is actually a piece of animation which Bob Harris described as “striking”.

-Though I wouldn’t watch every one of them on YouTube, I thought I’d include as many links to each of them as possible on this page as to display how I felt about life over the last sixteen years about life as I would each and every one of them that were originally performed on ‘The Old Grey Whistle Test’ 30 years before how I was feeling about my life at those respective points.
+I thought I’d include as many links to each of them as possible on this page as to display how I felt about life from 2001 to 2017 about life as I would each and every one of them that were originally performed on ‘The Old Grey Whistle Test’ 30 years before how I was feeling about my life at those respective points.
+Despite this, because the ‘Thirty Year Thing’ is no longer important to me, I wouldn’t watch any of them on YouTube, even via the red links below, even though some of them were more enjoyable for me to watch than others.

 I haven’t been able to include every single one of them on this page mint condition because firstly not all of them are on YouTube, and secondly some of them are on YouTube, but have been blocked as a result of copyright grounds.